This blog post was updated

-According to the National Institute on Aging, heart disease and related health problems can be caused by arteriosclerosis, which is a hardening of the arteries.
-Arteriosclerosis causes a buildup of plaque in the arteries around the heart – resulting in reduced blood flow.
-Heart disease can lead to heart attacks, as well as pulmonary issues.
+Arteriosclerosis, a hardening of the arteries, can cause heart disease and related health problems.
+It causes a buildup of plaque in the arteries around the heart, resulting in reduced blood flow.
+Heart disease can lead to heart attacks and pulmonary issues.

-As we get older, changes in the heart and blood vessels make us more susceptible to heart disease.
+As we age, changes in our hearts and blood vessels make us more susceptible to heart disease.
 For example, blood vessels may stiffen, heart valves may begin to fail, and sections of the heart wall may grow thicker.

 Heart-Healthy Tips for Seniors